I’m Not at Fault in an Accident, Will My Insurance Increase?

 When considering these factors, the most important one for determining your car insurance rates is the driver’s safety record.
 What is considered when making up this record is the following:

-1. Being at fault in an accident: If you get in an accident and is obviously not your fault, your driving safety record shouldn’t be affected and there would be no basis for increasing your insurance rates.
+If you get in an accident and it is obviously not your fault, your driving safety record shouldn’t be affected and there would be no basis for increasing your insurance rates.

-2. Having certain traffic violations in the past 3 years: If you have been cited and convicted for traffic violations such as speeding, failure to yield the right of way or running a red light within three years preceding the issuance of your insurance policy it may affect your driving safety record.
+If you have been cited and convicted for traffic violations such as speeding, failure to yield the right of way, or running a red light within three years preceding the issuance of your insurance policy it may affect your driving safety record.
 This can make your insurance rates go up, keep in mind that having dismissals of such violations may also affect your premiums rate.

 Negligence Laws in California and how it can affect your insurance rates

 We already established that if you weren’t at fault your insurance rates shouldn’t go up.
-Yet, you must take in account that California is a comparative negligence state.
+Yet, you must take into account that California is a fault state and they determine fault differently.
 This law argues that sometimes, a crash is not the product of a single party’s actions and both drivers involved can be considered at fault for the crash.

 Let us help you understand this better with an example: